 The Texas Blackout is a Powerful Reminder that Systems Can Be Fragile

-To describe the blackout that occurred in Texas recently as tragic would be an understatement.
+To describe the Texas Blackout in February 2021 as tragic would be an understatement.
 It had serious consequences on the well-being of individuals, took a heavy toll on the state’s energy infrastructure and will end up costing taxpayer’s billions to repair.
 However, what is truly heartbreaking is that the suffering continues for many.

 The Contributing Factors to the Texas Blackout